sbooth/AudioFrameworks/README.markdown

 1. Download
 2. Decompress
 3. Rename folder to "libogg-src"
-4. Move the folder into into ogg/
+4. Move the folder into ogg/
 5. Build